 - Be able to recognize and obey road signs and traffic lights.
 You may experience less common road signs during your road test, such as if you encounter school zones or come upon merging lanes due to construction.
-Be prepared by studying all of the road signs in the Colorado drivers manual rather than only focusing on the more pervasive ones.
+Be prepared by studying all of the road signs in the Colorado drivers handbook (which you can read here) rather than only focusing on the more pervasive ones.
 Similarly, familiarize yourself with the more rarely seen traffic lights, such as red and yellow flashing lights.

 - Identify who has the right of way.
 Being able to determine the right of way is something driving instructors look for, and it’s also something that many new drivers get confused about.
 To become fluent in intersection rules, practice driving in areas where figuring out who has the right of way is necessary, such as at uncontrolled intersections.
 The basic rule is that the car that arrives first gets to go first, and if it’s unclear who showed up first, the car on the right has the right of way.

 - Follow best practices for turning and changing lanes.
 When changing lanes, always look ahead of you, beside you, and behind you to make sure you can safely move over to the next lane without causing another car to have to slow down to let you in.
 Additionally, the manual states that you must have your turn signal on for at least 100 feet when in urban or metro areas where the speed limit is under 40 mph.
 When the speed limit is over 40 mph, you must signal for at least 200 feet.